BAJI’s strategic programs and activities include:

 - Technical Assistance and Training (TAT) Program: BAJI Staff provides services to community organizers and leaders in framing immigrant rights as a racial justice and economic justice issues; developing organizing strategies, programs and events to reach African American and immigrant audiences; addressing myths and stereotypes that African American and immigrants hold about each other; and developing tailored curricula and training.

-4) The Communications And Media Education on Race in America (CAMERA) Program produces and utilizes existing printed and audiovisual educational materials on race, racism, immigration and related issues, primarily targeting African American communities.
-The program also arranges media interviews as well as articles and op-ed placements in national and local mainstream, African American, ethnic and alternative media.
-In addition, the program utilizes social media (Facebook, Twitter, YouTube, etc.) to popularize BAJI perspectives on race, immigration and globalization.
-BAJI has recently completed a communications plan to maximize its impact.
+- The Communications And Media Education on Race in America (CAMERA) Program: produces original content and materials, and utilizes existing printed and audiovisual educational materials on race, racism, immigration and related issues, primarily targeting Black immigrants and African American communities.
+The program also arranges radio and television interviews, as well as articles and op-ed placements in national and local mainstream, African American, ethnic and alternative media.
+In addition, the program utilizes social media (Facebook, Twitter, YouTube, etc.) and blogging to popularize BAJI perspectives on race, immigration and globalization.
+BAJI also hosts press conferences, teleconferences and briefings for journalists.

 - Advocacy STAND (Solidarity and Taking Action for New Directions) Program.
 Through advocacy and direct action BAJI initiatives its own campaigns and initiatives with the BAJI Organizing Committees and/or in collaboration with other organizations to impact public policy at the local, state and national levels.

 - The Faith Advocacy for Immigrants and Refugees (FAIR) Project: FAIR provides education and training on “faith, race and immigration” to churches, mosques and faith-based organizations in African American communities and diverse immigrant communities.
 The project also provides opportunities for faith-based organizations to support fair and just immigration policies.